• Skip to primary navigation

 I don't get to make roast lamb often for Easter now because since I got married, we always have Easter lunch at my mother-in-law's house, and she never tasted (and never will) this kind of meat in her life.
 She always makes a roast duck for Easter.

-But I do make roasted white wine lamb, pulled lamb, or shoulder of lamb quite often for us and for guests, and always in those years when the Romanian (orthodox) Easter and the German (evangelic) Easter don't fall on the same date.
-Then we get to have Easter lunch twice.
+But I do make roasted white wine lamb, pomegranate lamb, or shoulder of lamb in the oven quite often for guests, and for us and always in those years when the Romanian (orthodox) Easter and the German (evangelic) Easter don't fall on the same date.
+Then, we get to have Easter lunch twice.

 Roast Leg of Lamb